Difference between Binomial and Poisson Distribution | Discussion Question | Week 3

 Binomial Distribution can be used by Banks and other financial institutions to determine the likelihood of borrowers defaulting and figuring out how much money to keep in reserve, or how much to loan.

 Poison Distribution can be used by service industries to predict customer sales on particular days of the year as well as can be useful in estimating demand and supply.

 Tossing a Coin (Outcomes: Head or Tail)

-Number of people using ATM located outside the XYZ office.(Outcomes: Unlimited)
+A number of people using an ATM located outside the XYZ office.(Outcomes: Unlimited)

 P (X) = nCx px qn-x